ieb/tsdb-reporter-osgi/README.md

 # Quick Setup for the impatient

 Install the bundle.
-Thats it.
+That's it.

 # What it does